Personal History

 Truck and camper1

 We moved to Taiwan in 2003 to start our own business and to expose our kids to the Chinese language and culture.
-The language goal has been achieved; both boys are fluent in Mandarin Chinese.
+Both goals have been achieved, and the boys are fluent in Mandarin Chinese.

-Besides our school, I spend a great deal of time developing software.
+I spend a great deal of time developing software.
 My first product is Chinese Toolbox, software to make reading and working with Chinese a little bit easier.
-I am also developing software for our school and for the kids that study with us.

 Apple: 1997 to 2002